Custom Root CA

 Supporting Custom Root CA

 Some installation environments use internal root certificate authorities for encrypting and establishing trust between servers.
-If using a root certificate, you may need to imported and mark it as a trusted certificate at CircleCI Enterprise instances.
+If using a root certificate, you may need to import and mark it as a trusted certificate at CircleCI Enterprise instances.
 CircleCI will respect such trust when communicating with GitHub and webhook api calls.

 You can establish that trust by ssh into the Services box machine as